Explicit Loading in Entity Framework Core

 }

-Next, modify the Program class’s Main method as shown below to ensure Lazy Loading is Disabled and it is not loading the related data when we explicitly access the navigation properties.
+Next, modify the Program class as shown below to make sure Lazy Loading is Disabled and the related data is not loaded when we explicitly access the navigation properties.

 using EFCoreCodeFirstDemo.Entities;